Background

 UMUGUC will offer a simple declarative extension on top of existing buffer abstractions (used in GPU programming models such as SYCL) to allow users to specify that a buffer should be compressed, and to specify either the constraints on compression, or the compression method directly.
 The former allows the runtime to select the best compression method to achieve the desired quality on the current hardware, while the latter enable users to experiment with different compression methods.

-The API is currently not finalized, but might look somewhat like this:
+The API is currently not finalized, but will look somewhat like this:

 namespace c = celerity::compression;